pulp/pulpcore/docs/installation/instructions.rst

 Systemd
 -------

 To run the Pulp services, three systemd files needs to be created in /etc/systemd/system/.
-Make sure to substitute ``Environment=PULP_SETTINGS=/path/to/pulp/server.yaml`` with the real location of :ref:`configuration file <configuration>`.
+You can apply custom configuration here using the ``Environment`` option using settings from the :ref:`Pulp settings documentation <configuration>`.

 ``pulp-resource-manager.service``::